anandyadevan/report-automation-engine/README.md

 I started this project after repeatedly encountering manual reporting workflows that required significant effort to maintain consistency, formatting, and narrative quality.
 Instead of asking how to automate reports, I became more interested in understanding what actually makes a report meaningful.

 ## Why Reporting Matters

+> **A great system can still feel like a poor product if its reports fail to communicate its value.**

-Reports are often the final product experienced by customers.
-Regardless of how sophisticated the underlying system is, users ultimately evaluate the quality of a product through the reports they read.
+Reports are often the final experience users have with a product.
+Regardless of how sophisticated the underlying technology is, people ultimately judge its value through the reports they read.
+A meaningful report does more than present information—it explains results, provides context, and supports better decision-making.

 ## Key Observations
 Throughout this project, I observed several recurring patterns that changed the way I think about reporting systems.